vinclyc/kopi-latte/README.md

 Fine-tuned a DistilBERT model on Hugging Face, achieving 90% accuracy.

 ### 4. Model Inference
-Classified remaining unlabeled locations, aggregating prediction scores.
+Classified remaining unlabeled locations, aggregating prediction scores and setting a suitable threshold for manual classification.

 ### 5. Data Visualization
 Used GeoPandas to calculate coffee-to-kopitiam ratios and visualize insights.